dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

 ## Cluster setup

-This guide assume that you already have a Kubernetes clusters with multiple CPUs.
+This guide assume that you already have a Kubernetes clusters with multiple CPUs that will be used to run the distributed training job.
 Use `kubectl get nodes` to see a list the nodes that are available on your cluster.
+Before running the distributed training job on the cluster, Kubeflow needs to be installed and there needs to be a storage location that can be used for the dataset and model files.

 ### Kubeflow Install

 Follow the [Kubeflow installation](https://www.kubeflow.org/docs/started/installing-kubeflow/) guide to deploy the Kubeflow resources to your cluster.
-To verify that the PyTorch custom resource has been deployed to your cluster, use `kubectl get crd` and verify that the output includes `pytorchjob.kubeflow.org` like the example below:
+To verify that the PyTorch custom resource has been deployed to your cluster, use `kubectl get crd` and ensure that the output includes `pytorchjob.kubeflow.org` like the sample output below:
 ```
 NAME                                                  CREATED AT
 ...